pitt-ptrc/2024-r4med/README.md

 ## Materials

-Access all the slides and course materials at <https://r4med-paccsm.netlify.app/>.
+Access the slides and schedule at <https://r4med-paccsm.netlify.app/>.
+Access the demos at <https://github.com/pitt-ptrc/2024-r4med-study>.

 ## License